Abhi347/NoobFileChooser/README.md

               .setFileGridLayoutItemResource(R.layout.item_noob_file_item) //Use your own Layout Resource for each File Item.
 Please check item_noob_file_item.xml for ids
               .setFileGridLayoutResource(R.layout.fragment_noob_file) //Use your own Layout Resource for the complete file fragment.
 Please check fragment_noob_file.xml for ids.
     NoobManager.getInstance().setConfig(noobConfig);

+## Changelog (0.3.0)
+ * Added Support for Internal Storage
+ * Added Support for using File class in NoobFile Wrapper
+ * Revamped UI (Still need few tweaks)
+ * Auto Display content of SD Card, if permission is already granted
+ * Auto Load of Internal Storage if SD Card is not found or permission is not given to SD Card
+ * Added ButterKnife for Binding Views
+ * Bug fixes

 ## Contributions
 Feel free to report bugs, feedback or even suggest new features.
 I'd love to make it a great library.